-At the time of writing this updated foreword, we are two years into delivery of our 10-year Queensland Cycling Strategy 2017-2027 and our vision for 'more cycling, more often'.
+At the time of writing this updated foreword, we are more than halfway through delivering the 10-year Queensland Cycling Strategy 2017-2027 and our vision for 'more cycling, more often'.
+The strategy is helping achieve the Queensland Government's objectives to create good jobs, better services and a great lifestyle.